Localization inspections and quick-fixes

-JetBrains Rider provides a number of code inspections that help you localize your application by detecting localizable strings, problems with resources etc. in resource files and resource usages in code files.
+JetBrains Rider provides a number of code inspections that help you localize your application by detecting localizable strings, problems with resources and so on, in resource files and resource usages in code files.
 These inspections detect localization issues in design time in the open documents and allow you to find localization issues in specific scope up to the entire solution.

 Quick-fixes for localization issues